kubernetes-zookeeper/external-scaler-samples/README.md

 ### <a name="to-build-the-examples"></a> To build the [KEDA](https://keda.sh/docs/latest/concepts/external-scalers/) External Scaler Server example

-2. To try the external scaler please run (from the top level `external-scaler-samples` directory):
-1. From the top level `external-scaler-samples` directory:
+1) From the top level `external-scaler-samples` directory:
    <br>
    Download gradle 7.4 package and extract it to the gradle folder.
 ```